All Episodes

 The Tea Party, these people are aware.

-These party, these people know full well what's going on here.
+These people know full well what's going on here.

-We're dealing with an entirely a lot of the people disagreeing with me, they're dis in the email, their disagreement uh or their their opinion centers on the fact that the voting public's a bunch of idiots.
+We're dealing with an entirely a lot of the people disagreeing with me, in the email, their disagreement or their opinion centers on the fact that the voting public's a bunch of idiots.

-And uh two years from now I'm not gonna remember any of this, and it's all gonna be politics as usual, Democrats outsmarting us here.
+And two years from now, I'm not going to remember any of this, and it's all going to be politics as usual, Democrats outsmarting us here.

 Their country's future has been spent down the drain.